-College of Graduate and Continuing Studies programs share a similar structure and require 36-48 credit hours to complete, typically through six credit-hour seminars, eleven weeks in duration.
+College of Graduate and Continuing Studies programs share a similar structure and require 36 credit hours to complete, typically through six credit-hour seminars, eleven weeks in duration.
 The College of Graduate and Continuing Studies strives to create classes that facilitate high levels of interaction and mentoring with typical enrollments of 12-16 students, who often proceed through the program with other students who enter the program at the same time.
 Seminars are asynchronous, allowing students to participate at any time, day or night, from anywhere in the world.
 Students may enter a program at one of four enrollment periods during the year in June, September, December, and March, and typically enroll for a twelve credit hour semester with seminars taken sequentially.

 All graduating students are required to attend an annual residency conference held on campus each year, typically in June.
-Students participate in the conference through a variety of capstone and academic events and conclude the week-long event with academic recognition and commencement ceremonies.
+Students participate in the conference through a variety of capstone and academic events and conclude the week-long residency with academic recognition and commencement ceremonies.

-The College of Graduate and Continuing Studies offers the following master's degrees:
+The College of Graduate and Continuing Studies awards the following master's degrees:

 - · Master of Arts in Diplomacy

 - · Master of Arts in History

-- Master of Arts in Military History
+- · Master of Arts in Military History

-- Master of Business Administration
+- · Master of Business Administration

 - · Master of Civil Engineering

-- · Master of Public Administration
+- Master of Public Administration

-- Master of Science in Business Continuity Management [being phased out]

-- Master of Science in Information Assurance
+- · Master of Science in Information Security and Assurance (formerly Master of Science in Information Assurance)

-- Master of Science in Nursing Administration
+- · Master of Science in Nursing Administration

-- · Master of Science in Organizational Leadership.
+- Master of Science in Leadership (formerly Master of Science in Organizational Leadership)